 - Implies one has to choose something (“attend” to it) to fully process it.

 - The way we use English, there’s a difference between hearing something and listening to it.
 Listening means we are attending to it.
 If we do not pay attention, we are less likely to retain something someone says, and possibly we won’t even comprehend what they said.

 - People sometimes say this after someone else says something and the first person realizes that they didn’t understand what was said.
 In particular, people say it when they don’t think the problem was that the statement was not loud enough for them to hear.
 Instead, the problem is often something with attention.

 - “I didn’t notice that.”
-What might people mean differently when they say that rather than choosing to instead say “I didn’t see that.”?
+What do you think people might mean when they say that rather than choosing to instead say “I didn’t see that.”

-Failures to notice things explain a large number of accidents.
+Failures to notice things explain a substantial proportion of accidents.
 But why do we have to pay attention to comprehend or retain some information?
-That is the subject of the next two chapters 3.
+That is the subject of two coming chapters (3, 4).

 If you took PSYC1 at the University of Sydney, you already heard Caleb Owens’ “Cognitive Processes 2” lectures on visual attention, which were related.
 They had the following learning outcomes:

 - Understand and be able to give examples of situations where focused visual or auditory attention leads to limited processing of other stimuli.

 - Be able to define, distinguish and give examples of focused attention, divided attention, diffused attention, inattentional blindness, and change blindness.